 the current individualized education plan goals and objectives and to determine if additional

 (2) at least the following people shall receive written notice or documented phone call to be

 followed with written notice to attend the individualized education plan meeting:

 (i) the person or agency placing the student;

 (iii) the appropriate teachers and related services staff from the providing district;

-(iv) appropriate staff from the care and treatment facility;
+(iv) appropriate staff from the residential facility;